Hands-On Review: Blackmagic Pocket Cinema 4K

 Check out our guide What Size SD Card Do You Need For 4K Video?
 And also our guide to the best SD cards for 4K video.

 However, a 1 TB SSD drive will have about 154 minutes of recording time.
-SSD drives can be pricier, but you will get more storage overall for a less price than an equivalent size SD card.
+SSD drives can be pricier, but you will get more storage overall for a lower price than an equivalent-size SD card.

 Check out our article on the best Samsung T5 SSD alternatives for BMPCC cameras that work.